vjlab/resources/content/admin_hpc.md

 * `conda list` - from an activated environment, to see what packages have been conda or pip-installed
 * `pip list` - to see what packages have been pip-installed.

-Shared Anaconda installation: see [this](https://stackoverflow.com/questions/27263620/how-to-install-anaconda-python-for-all-users) SO post.
+Shared Anaconda installation: installed in `/opt/anaconda3`.
+See [this](https://stackoverflow.com/questions/27263620/how-to-install-anaconda-python-for-all-users) SO post.

 References: